 Don’t Forget Email Marketing

 Email remains one of the highest converting channels for nurturing leads.
-Email marketing typically involves highlighting new products, special offers and other important business updates, and prompting your email list recipients to click through to your website.
-Email marketing results can be measured and used to ensure subsequent email campaigns are honed and are more tightly focused.
+Email marketing for small business typically involves highlighting new products, special offers and other important business updates, and prompting your email list recipients to click through to your website.
+Email marketing statistics can be measured and used to ensure subsequent email campaigns are honed and are more tightly focused.

 Write a Blog

 Writing and regularly updating a blog will help increase awareness of your brand.
 It will also help improve your website’s rankings on the search engines, making it more likely your business will be found online.
-Encourage readers to engage with your blog by asking questions and responding to any comments.
+Boost engagement by encouraging readers to ask questions while making sure you to any comments.